Skip to main content

 2. Read the Oregon Administrative Rules (OARs) you must know, understand and follow.

-3. Complete 15 hours of pre-certification training.
+3. Complete 15 hours of pre-service training.

 4. Designate a Qualified Entity Designee (QED) to initiate and submit background checks for your foster home.